USD ($)

 2. Networking ACLs

-Networking ACLs manage access to a network itself.
+Networking ACLs manage access to the network itself.
 They provide instructions to switches and routers, specifying which types of traffic are permitted to enter the network.
 They also outline what each user or device can do once they are granted access.

-How Does an Access Control List Work?
+How Access Control List Works

 Different types of ACLs work in different ways.
 Let's look at the working of each ACL.